callmidrey/Project-4--Group-3/README.md

 #### Handling missing values.<br>
 - Data obtained from source has categorical data in refined form.e.g. minimal bad entries.
 - However Null values in were filled by putting 0 values in columns where 0 and 1 does not impact our model predictions. since model predictions are binary which can lead to model inaccurate predictions.
- A snapshot of the result is as below indicating a successful handling of missing values
+ A snapshot of the result is as below indicating a successful handling of missing values<br>
  ![alt text](<Screenshot 2024-02-10 131640.png>)
  <br>

 #### Data cleaning and formatting.<br>
 - After Initial cleaning and handling of missing values, CSV files are exported, a schema was created.
 The schema is illustrared as below:
 ![alt text](QuickDBD-export.png)
 <br>

 #### Connect to Sources(APIs):<br>
 - APIs are created using Database queries, Final schema file is used to create tables in Postgresql.
 Tables are populated with data by using postgresqlpop.ipynb file which have functions to insert data in the database from CSV files.<br>
 The app.py file has query setup to obtain data from Postgresql via APIs. <br>